Web image_2.jpg

 Benefit: Helps builders and homeowners understand whether the insurer’s scope or settlement amount is enough to repair the property properly and in line with Building Code requirements.
 This reduces the risk of under‑scoping, ensures the work can actually be completed to standard, and supports fair settlement discussions.

-7. Consumer Law - Engineering Analysis
+7. General Consumer Disputes – Evidence Analysis & Commentary

-• demonstrate this through transparent calculations and objective reasoning.
+• demonstrate this through clear, plain‑English commentary.

-My approach combines:
+My approach involves:

-• clear, plain‑English explanations
+• clear, plain‑English explanations of what the material shows

 Exredis DOES NOT Provide Legal Services or Expert Reports